The Wolves More Than Survive: Los Lobos Celebrate 50 Years With Upcoming NJ College Gig

 “Thank you for still liking us,” guitarist César Rojas will often tell audiences.

-The original five Wolves not only have survived: They are at a high point artistically as they celebrate what will be a half-century of performing when they come to Kean University on Feb.
+The original five Wolves not only have survived: They are at a high point artistically as they begin a year-long celebration of what will be a half-century of performing when they come to Kean University on Feb.
 18, 2023.

 Not bad for “just another band” that started out playing mariachi for weddings and barrio parties in East L.A.